damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 And create a channel for our project.

-> * Create a new channel by clicking the + icon in the sidebar: firstname-www.
+> * Create a new channel by clicking the + icon in the sidebar: simple-app.
 Press 'Create new channel'

 This channel is where the team would discuss the project and come up with great ideas for such as “Let’s improve the homepage!”.